April 2020 - Feature

 Sustainability in retail has real value – although it was once considered a cost burden that catered to a small number of keen greenies, sustainability is now a major decision factor for many consumers.
 According to Accenture’s latest study, 62% of UK consumers prefer to buy from companies that are reducing their use of plastics and two thirds want greater transparency in how companies source their materials.
 So, getting green is good for your conscience, the planet and your sales.
 Here are some of the ways you can be greener.

 “Being a good human being is good business.”

 — Paul Hawken, environmentalist, entrepreneur and writer

-Where does your product come from, including the materials that are used to make each part?
+First of all, where does your product come from, including the materials that are used to make each part?
 Who makes it and are they paid fairly?
 Go back through the supply chain and make sure you can find the origin of every material that goes into your product.
 Part of being ethical is about trust.
 With the whole truth you can lead with honesty and gain customer loyalty.
 Once you have the facts, choose sustainability goals and hold yourself accountable.
-Make it a part of your business pledge and make it public.
+You can even make it a part of your business pledge and make it public.